Aetherspace/green-stack-starter-demo/README.md

 🔐 Universal Auth
 💸 Payment systems like Stripe
-✉️ Sending emails to your users
+✉️ Sending & building emails
-📚 Automagic docgen
+📚 Automagic documentation
 🔌 Various database integrations

 On top of so many other options, you'll also be able to move *even faster* thanks to:

 🚀 Codegen & automation so you can focus on business logic
-📋 Way of Working enabling copy & pasting entire features across projects
+📋 Way of Working built for copy & pasting entire features across projects
 💡 Innovative way to use Zod as the Single Source of Truth for all data defs

 > Sound interesting? 👉 [FullProduct.dev](https://fullproduct.dev)